 #4 No Box Spring Needed

 Whenever you’re buying a new mattress or bed, you might be wondering, do you need a box spring?
 With a hybrid mattress, you can say goodbye to box springs.
 Hybrid mattresses are sturdy enough to sit on top of less clunky bases, like slatted platforms or metal bases.
-All you need is a simple foundation, like Casper’s stylish Platform Bed Frame, and you’re all set to sleep.
+Unlike a spring mattress, all you need is a simple foundation, and you’re all set to sleep.
+Learn about the different mattress foundation types in our blog.

 Find Full Relief with a Casper Hybrid Mattress